abdnh/anki-asr/README.md

 This is useful to avoid making a request to the ASR service when not needed, or to simply use the transcription as an optional hint.

+## Download

+You can download the add-on from AnkiWeb: https://ankiweb.net/shared/info/411601849

 ## Planned features

 Besides adding support for more services, I plan to add an option to fill in note a chosen field with the transcription, maybe support for bulk processing.